NitinParmar7/PlanetGravityDemo/README.md

 # PlanetGravityDemo
 This is Planet (Faux) Gravity Demo Project

-Simple project showing how to achieve planet like gravity
+Simple project showing how to achieve planet like gravity using Unity